-With almost 30 years’ experience advising property developers, managers and construction companies on commercial property matters, David has built strong networks and gained a high level of expertise in the commercial field.
+With many years’ experience advising property developers, managers and construction companies on commercial property matters, I have built strong networks and gained a high level of expertise in the commercial field.

-His considerable experience and proactive approach when dealing with matters relating to large and complex subdivisions has seen him build many long-standing relationships and work with a large number of property developers and investor clients.
-He acts for one of the city’s largest residential and commercial developers.
-Financial institutions, small to medium business clients and local iwi all benefit from his advice.
-David also provides estate planning and personal asset management services to a large private client base.
+My experience and proactive approach when dealing with matters relating to large and complex subdivisions have seen me build many long-standing relationships and work with a large number of property developers and investor clients.
+I provide estate planning and personal asset management services to a large private client base.

-Giving back to the law profession and the wider community is important to David.
-He is a former member of one of New Zealand Law Society’s Standards Committees and current chairman of Nurse Maude.
-As a theatre buff he is Patron and Honorary Solicitor for the Repertory Theatre Society, as well as for Christchurch Music Theatre Education Trust, Canterbury Children’s Theatre and the Malthouse Theatre Trust.
+Giving back to the law profession and the wider community is important me.
+I am a former member of one of New Zealand Law Society’s Standards Committees and current chairman of Nurse Maude.
+As a theatre buff I am Patron and Honorary Solicitor for the Repertory Theatre Society, as well as for Christchurch Music Theatre Education Trust, Canterbury Children’s Theatre and the Malthouse Theatre Trust.